mostmojo/log/log.md

 **Today's Progress**

 • Create koala component with several divs from scratch.
-Use `:root` to declare variables and use them with `var(--green);`
+Use `:root` to declare variables and use them with `background: var(--green);`

 • Use `linear-gradient` with `bg-clip` and `text-fill-color: transparent` for modern text styling.
 Make triangle for koala hair with `clip-path: polygon(50% 0%, 0% 100%, 100% 100%);`